 - Logbook to sign visitors in and out

-If the facility you are looking at storing your belongings with has all or most of these features, you can be more confident that your items are going to be safe in their unit.
+If the facility you are looking at storing your belongings with has all of these features, you can be confident that your items will be safer there.
 However, if you arrive at a storage facility and find very few signs of security on the premises, you may not want to leave your belongings in their hands.

 2) Your Own Lock

-Investing in a high-quality lock for your own unit is a great idea if you want to guarantee your belongings are as safe as possible.
+Investing in a lock for your unit is a great idea to keep your belongings as safe as possible.
 A sturdy lock will deter any opportunists from attempting to break into your unit, so it’s a good idea to go for a strong lock that looks as effective as it is.

 We’d recommend opting for a disc or cylinder-shaped lock that is resistant to bolt cutters.